 Endobronchial brachytherapy has been most investigated as a palliative treatment of obstructing primary or metastatic tumors, particularly in non-small-cell lung cancer (NSCLC).
 There is also experience using endobronchial brachytherapy as a tool in curative treatment for some primary bronchial and tracheal tumors.
 Two to four fractions delivered weekly is a typical schedule.
 The most serious complications described for endobronchial brachytherapy are massive hemoptysis, formation of tracheoesophageal fistulas, bronchospasm, bronchial stenosis, and radiation bronchitis.

 In the outpatient setting, the patient receives local anesthesia and monitored sedation.
 A flexible bronchoscope is passed transnasally; a separate port on the bronchoscope allows passage of the afterloading catheter to the target lesion.
 Once the catheter is placed the radioisotope can be administered by the high dose radiotherapy afterloading machine.
 Patients with potential airway compromise due to bleeding may require treatment with a rigid bronchoscope, which requires general anesthesia and frequently an overnight hospitalization.

 Endobronchial brachytherapy represents one approach to the local treatment of endobronchial lesions.
-Other technologies include electrocoagulation, cryosurgery, laser resection and endobronchial stent placement.
+Other technologies include electrocoagulation, cryosurgery, laser resection, endosurgery, and endobronchial stent placement.
 In some instances, the therapies may be used together, such as using laser therapy for initial debulking followed by brachytherapy.
-Additionally, brachytherapy has been investigated as a "boost" to curative external beam radiation therapy.

 POLICYEndobronchial brachytherapy may be considered medically necessary in the following clinical situations: